Xola-lab/PRODIGY-DS-01/Task-01/README.md

 ## Data Sources & Tools

-**Data Source**: Projection data for South Africa’s age and gender distribution.
+**Data Source**: Projection data for South Africa’s age and gender distribution from statssa.gov.za

 **Tools Used**: Tableau for data visualisation and dashboard creation.